Oslandia/lopocs/README.md

 ### From source

-To install LOPoCS from source:
+To use LOPoCS from source:

 ```
 $ sudo apt-get install libgdal-dev